nickpapac/spanner_integrations/README.md

 Do not forget to save your Gitlab access token - you won't be able to access it again.

-* Step 9 (optional): If you want to trigger Spanner CI on each push / pull request you have to copy the generated Gitlab Webhook Secret Token from Spanner CI (as shown in the above image) and click on Integrations in your Gitlab Project.
+* Step 9: If you want to trigger Spanner CI on each push / pull request you have to copy the generated Gitlab Webhook Secret Token from Spanner CI (as shown in the above image) and click on Integrations in your Gitlab Project.

-* Step 10 (optional): Fill the URL with http://console.spannerci.com:4000/gitlab/hooks and paste your Webhook Secret Token.
+* Step 10: Fill the URL with http://console.spannerci.com:4000/gitlab/hooks and paste your Webhook Secret Token.
 Choose Trigger events (Push or/and Merge request events) whenever you want to trigger Spanner CI.

 ![alt text](images/5.png)